-Prerequisite: MATH 158 or MATH 160.
+Prerequisite: MATH 141 or MATH 151.
 Distribution Requirements: QR, SP.

-BIO 523 - Internship in Conservation Biology with the Erie National Wildlife Refuge (also listed as ENVSC 523)
+BIO 523 - Internship in Conservation Biology with the Erie National Wildlife Refuge

 Liaison: Professor Wissinger (BIO); Environmental Science Internship Coordinator (ENVSC)

 The internship enables the student to become familiar with the operation of a National Wildlife Refuge and participate in activities relating to wildlife conservation.
 The student, faculty liaison, and Refuge internship coordinator jointly agree on a project that is formalized in a project proposal.
 Evaluation is in consultation with the Refuge contact and based on a reflective journal, a midterm progress report and literature review, and a final report that includes an analysis of the results of the study.